ohjames/studying_leetcode/README.md

 Notes for technical interview

 ## Setup
-We will first break into algorithm categories and in the root dir, we will have a good summary with links to all of the algorithm pattern tips/tricks.
+We will first break into patterns and in the root dir, we will have a good summary with links to all of the tips/tricks.
+Then we will add Neetcode afterwards.
+A [masterlist](master-list.md) of all the leetcode problems completed and organized afterwards by data structures.

 ## Patterns